genego-io/blog/content/blog/learning-more-about-llms-through-langchain-2/index.md

 ---
-title: (Part 2) Learning about LLMs through Langchain
+title: Vectorizing, embeddings and retrieving.
 date: "2023-05-09T23:42:03.284Z"
-description: "Vectorizing content, creating embeddings and doing logical operations on it."
+description: "Storing content, giving an LLM access to it, and chatting with LLM & content"
-series: "Learning LLM through Langchain"
+series: "Learning LLMs through Langchain"
+part: 2
 ---

 <!-- TOC -->